w3f/Grants-Program/applications/prex.md

 * Source control: Github or Gitlab
 * CI/CD: Docker container based, with Runners or Actions
 * Front-end: React + Polkadot.js

+We are considering between using smart contracts or pallets but are tending more towards pallets for speed; we plan to make contracts as simple as possible to make it easy on the players and have thus tentatively settled on using pallets.
+Might change if we decide the added layer of complexity is necessary to require smart contracts instead.

 ## Future Plans
 After PREX has succeeded in becoming the market leader in the crypto space with a sizable userbase, we will start incorporating sports and esports next and finally general events like elections etc. With a large and active userbase, PREX would also play an important role in making crypto mainstream and exposing non-crypto users to the benefits and power of blockchain and Polkadot in particular.